orangesamus/RocketPoolRapidResearchIncubator/CohesiveProposal.md

 1. Universal Variable Commission
 1. Protect rETH from underperforming Node Operators

+Where 1 and 2 are the top priorities, but 1 should be accompanied with 4, and 2 should be accompanied with 3.
+I would think 2 and 3 could be implemented first since they do not require

 ### 1. Bond Reduction

 Defer to Valdorff’s recommendations here, using `Aggressive [alt]` from [bond_curves](https://github.com/Valdorff/rp-thoughts/blob/main/2023_11_rapid_research_incubator/bond_curves.md) (First two minipools are LEB4’s, thereafter allow LEB1.5s).